adhocore/docker-lemp/README.md

 After running container as above, you will be able to browse [localhost:8080](http://localhost:8080)!

 The database adminer will be available at [localhost:8080/adminer](http://localhost:8080/adminer).

+The mailcatcher will be available at [localhost:8888](http://localhost:8888) which displays mails in realtime.

 ### Stop container